Texting for 911 starts 4-month trial in Vt.

 State Police said the 65-year-old Republican lawmaker was killed Friday morning when he was hit by a car along U.S. Route 7 in Waltham.

 Police said Clark was driving south when he stopped his car at the edge of the highway to clear his windshield.
-Clark pulled partially onto the shoulder of the road, but he was hit by
+Clark pulled partially onto the shoulder of the road, but he was hit by another south-bound vehicle while he was outside his car.

 Father of Vermont